-Complies X Complies Partially Explanation 14.
-That the audit committee be kept abreast of any corporate and structural change planned by the company in order to perform an analysis and draft a report beforehand to the Board of Directors regarding economic conditions and accounting implication and, in particular, any exchange ratio involved.
-45. Th at the risk management and control policy identify, at a minimum: a) The various types of financial and non-financial risks (among those operation technological, legal, social, environmental, political and reputational) which company faces, including financial or economic risks, contingent liabilities a other off-balance sheet risks. b) Fixing of the level of risk the company considers acceptable. c) Means identified in order to minimise identified risks in the event they transpire d) Internal control and information systems to be used in order to control and manage identified risks, including contingent liabilities and other off balance sheet risks.
-Complies X Complies Partially Explanation 46.
-5. That under the direct supervision of the audit committee or, if applicable, of specialised committee of the Board of Directors, an internal control and management function should exist delegated to an internal unit or department of the company which is expressly charged with the following responsibilities: a) Ensure the proper functioning of risk management and control systems and, in particular, that they adequately identify, manage and quantify all material risks that may affect the company. b) Actively participate in the creation of the risk strategy and in important decisions regarding risk management. c) Ensure that the risk management and control systems adequately mitigate risks as defined by policy issued by the Board of Directors.
-Complies $\mid \mathbf{X} \mid$ Complies Partially $\mid$ Explanation $\mid$ 17.
-7. That members of the appointment and remuneration committee - or of the appointments committee and the remuneration committee if they are separate - are chosen taking into account the knowledge, ability and experience necessary to perform the duties they are called upon to carry out and that the majority of said members are mu lependent directors.
-48. $\label{eq:complies} \begin{tabular}{ll} Complies Partially & Explanation & \\ at high market capitalisation companies have formed separate appointments and numeration committees. \end{tabular}$ Complies X Explanation Not Applicable executive directors.
+44. That the audit committee be kept abreast of any corporate and structural changes planned by the company in order to perform an analysis and draft a report beforehand to the Board of Directors regarding economic conditions and accounting implications and, in particular, any exchange ratio involved.

+45. That the risk management and control policy identify, at a minimum:

+- a) The various types of financial and non-financial risks (among those operational, technological, legal, social, environmental, political and reputational) which the company faces, including financial or economic risks, contingent liabilities and other off-balance sheet risks. - b) Fixing of the level of risk the company considers acceptable. - c) Means identified in order to minimise identified risks in the event they transpire. - d) Internal control and information systems to be used in order to control and manage identified risks, including contingent liabilities and other off balance sheet risks.

+- 46. That under the direct supervision of the audit committee or, if applicable, of a specialised committee of the Board of Directors, an internal control and management function should exist delegated to an internal unit or department of the company which is expressly charged with the following responsibilities: - a) Ensure the proper functioning of risk management and control systems and, in particular, that they adequately identify, manage and quantify all material risks that may affect the company. - b) Actively participate in the creation of the risk strategy and in important decisions regarding risk management. - c) Ensure that the risk management and control systems adequately mitigate risks as defined by policy issued by the Board of Directors.

+47. That members of the appointment and remuneration committee - or of the appointments committee and the remuneration committee if they are separate - are chosen taking into account the knowledge, ability and experience necessary to perform the duties they are called upon to carry out and that the majority of said members are independent directors.

+48. That high market capitalisation companies have formed separate appointments and remuneration committees.

+Complies | X Explanation Not Applicable

-49. That the appointments committee consult with the chairman of the Board of Directors and the chief executive of the company, especially in relation to matters concerning
+49. That the appointments committee consult with the chairman of the Board of Directors and the chief executive of the company, especially in relation to matters concerning executive directors.